Engitano/dynamo-f/README.md

 ### Strongly Typed.
 Using the types in `com.engitano.dynamof.syntax.all._`, compliance to the the DynamoDB domain rules are checked by the compiler. i.e
+* No empty string fields.
 * Can only query tables with a compound key.
-* Query key expression applies only to range key
+* Query key expression applies only to range key.
-* Query filter expression cannot include Key fields
+* Query filter expression cannot include Key fields.

 ### Non Blocking
 Uses Amazon SDK V2 under the hood with non-blocking goodness.